 'After the Wedding': Film Review | Sundance 2019

-Julianne Moore and Michelle Williams star in Bart Freundlich's gender-reversed remake of the 2006 Suzanne Bier chronicle of a complicated philanthropic exchange.
+Julianne Moore and Michelle Williams star in Bart Freundlich's gender-reversed remake of the 2006 Susanne Bier chronicle of a complicated philanthropic exchange.

 In Danish director Susanne Bier's Oscar-nominated 2006 film After the Wedding, the antsy camerawork and editing suggested a link to the raw aesthetics of her countrymen's Dogme 95 manifesto, while the pivotal scene of a large family gathering during which uncomfortable secrets come to light recalled the first and one of the best examples of that movement, Thomas Vinterberg's The Celebration.
 Bart Freundlich's American remake of the Bier film flips the gender of the main characters, yielding predictably strong performances from Julianne Moore and Michelle Williams but otherwise removing the teeth from a melodrama that grows increasingly preposterous as it crawls toward its weepy conclusion.